idibidiart/react-native-responsive-grid/README.md

-# Responsive grid for React Native (v0.42 and newer) based on react-native-flexbox-grid with some radical modifications and extended Readme, including a real world example.
+# Responsive grid for React Native (v0.42 and newer) based on react-native-flexbox-grid with some radical modifications and extended Readme, including a real world example and RTL layout support (for Hebrew/Arabic)

 ## Problem Statement